ziadhazemdesoky/jshipster/README.md

 - **Reusable Ecosystem**: Leverage and contribute to a growing library of reusable modules.
 - **TypeScript First**: All scaffolding and modules are built with TypeScript, ensuring strong typing and modern development practices.
 - **Customizable**: Use `jshipster.config.json` to adapt the tool to your project’s specific requirements.
+- **Production-Ready**: Generate microservices ready for deployment with minimal configuration.
 - **Open Source**: Join a community of developers shaping the future of backend development.

 ---